Martchus/PKGBUILDs/README.md

 libraries intended to distribute "self-contained" executables.
 These libraries are built against and older version of glibc to be able to run on older distributions without having to link against glibc statically.
-The resulting binaries should run on distributions with glibc 2.26 or newer (or Linux 4.4 or newer when linking against glibc statically), e.g. openSUSE Leap 15.0, Fedora 27, Debian 10 and Ubuntu 18.04.
-The packages might not be updated as regularily as their normal counterparts but the idea is to provide an environment with a recent version of GCC/libstdc++ and other libraries such as Qt and Boost but still be able to run the resulting executables on older distributions.
+The resulting binaries should run on distributions with glibc 2.26 or newer (or Linux 4.4 and newer when linking against glibc statically), e.g. openSUSE Leap 15.0, Fedora 27, Debian 10 and Ubuntu 18.04.
+The packages might not be updated as regularly as their normal counterparts but the idea is to provide an environment with a recent version of GCC/libstdc++ and other libraries such as Qt and Boost but still be able to run the resulting executables on older distributions.
 Note that